Mt. Hood from Trillium Lake

 BOOK A ROOM

-5 Reasons Government Camp And The Villages Make The Best Home Base For Mt.
-Hood
+5 Reasons Government Camp And Villages Are The Best Mt.
+Hood Base Camp

-Forget epic commutes - in Government Camp, Mt.
-Hood Skibowl and Timberline Lodge practically hug your cozy cabin, hotel room or vacation rental.
+Forget epic commutes — Mt.
+Hood Skibowl and Timberline Lodge practically hug Government Camp cabins, hotel rooms and vacation rentals.
 Winter ski resort Timberline Lodge is the only ski-in, ski-out lodging in Oregon and each room has a unique rustic elegance yet a modern and comfortable feel.
 And sitting at 6,000 feet on Mt.
 Hood, the lodge features amazing views, first-class cuisine and a full menu of amenities.
 Collins Lake Resort offers a Porch-to-Powder shuttle which takes you directly to Mt.
 Hood Skibowl's more than 960 acres which cater to all skill levels, from gentle groomers for first-timers to exhilarating tree runs for seasoned shredders.
 Mt.
-Hood Skibowl is also the largest night ski area in America.
+Hood Skibowl in Government Camp is also the largest night ski area in America.

 Mt.
 Hood isn't just about downhill sports; it's a winter playground.
 Strap on snowshoes and head out into Mt.
 Hood National Forest, conquer groomed cross-country tracks around Trillium Lake or hit the trails after dark on a full moon guided snowshoe tour with Mt.
 Hood Outfitters.
 For those looking for a bit more adrenaline pumping activity, Mt.
 Hood Outfitters also offers guided snowmobile tours.